senaite/senaite.api/src/senaite/api/docs/API.rst

     >>> api.get_object_by_path('/root')
     Traceback (most recent call last):
     [...]
-    SenaiteLIMSError: Not a physical path inside the portal.
+    SenaiteAPIError: Not a physical path inside the portal.

 Any exception returns default value::